Tasted in Moulin à Vent with Brice Laffond, pictured with Jean-Jacques Parinet, 03 February 2020.

 Brice on 2017:

 “It was a super year in the vines with a lovely Spring and low pressure from maladies but then came the hail – we lost a lot – it was the heart of the appellation that was mainly hit and we were right in the middle of the path.
-Fortunately the grapes that remained were in good health and we think in the end the wines have some power and lots of balance, but we lost approximately 70% though.
-We’d finished all the training of the vines and then boom.
-So we destemmed about 90% and had a big team to do triage but for the actual harvest we needed only half the number of harvesters.”
+Fortunately, the grapes that remained were in good health and we think in the end the wines have some power and lots of balance, but we lost approximately 70% though.
+We’d just finished all the training of the vines and then boom.
+So we destemmed about 90% and had a big team to do triage but for the actual harvest we needed only half the number of harvesters.
+Something of a bizarre vintage; fine, delicate, very aromatic and very open – nearly sold out already though because of the volume.”

-As in the previous years, the domaine shows wines that have finished elevage, not their tank or barrel samples – so 2016 for the reds.
-It’s the first time I went though the whole Domaine Roc des Boutires whites – 2017 is a great place to start too!
+As in the previous years, the domaine shows wines that have finished elevage, not their tank or barrel samples – so 2017 for the reds, which is the currently commercial vintage.
+Then we followed, like last year, with the Domaine Roc des Boutires whites

-An assembly of parcels, ‘For us this is more about gamay on granite that comes from Moulin à Vent, rather than the other wines that are more about Moulin à Vent.’
+‘For us this is more about gamay on granite that comes from Moulin à Vent, rather than the other wines that are more about Moulin à Vent.’
+This a larger cuvée than usual as what was left from most of the parcels also went into this in 2017.

 Les Blancs of Domaine Roc des Boutires…

-All the wines are sealed with (expensive) cork today, they have stopped with DIAM – ‘I think great whites should have great corks’ – I personally disagree – about 30% barrel elevage which is quite similar to the approach for the reds here.
+All the wines are sealed with (expensive) cork today, they have stopped with DIAM – ‘I think great whites should have great corks’ They are now starting to commercialise the 2018s – all bottled during the first week of December:

 Three parcels, one bordering Pouilly-Fuissé 1er Cru!
 All is done by hand here.